CTPUG/wafer/docs/pages.rst

 ===============

 Container pages are created to act as parents for other pages.
-These should have minimal content, as they will typically be displayed on the site, and should be excluded from the static site generation.
+These should have minimal content, as they will typically not be displayed on the site, and should be excluded from the static site generation.

 Files